tax evasion

 Tax evasion is a serious issue and affects both individuals and companies.
-It is a criminal offense in which taxpayers deliberately violate their tax obligations in order to avoid paying taxes.
+It is a criminal offence in which taxpayers intentionally violate their tax obligations in order to avoid taxes.

-Tax evasion - An overview from the experts at Kryptoanwalt.de
+Tax evasion - An overview of the experts from Kryptoanwalt.de

 Tax evasion: general information